mytutorcode/game-of-tennis-refactoring-kata/README.md

 | 2      | Thirty      |
 | 3      | Forty       |
 | 4      | Win         |

+For a tennis player to win a game, they must win with at least a two point lead.

+If the score is tied at 40 to 40 (what is called as a Deuce), a player must earn two consecutive points (an Advantage point and Point) to win the game.

+If the player who has an Advantage point loses the next point, then it reverts back to Deuce once again.

+For the sake of simplicity, we are only implementing the scoring of **one** game.

 ### Example 1 - "Sarah wins"